dotnet/docs/docs/machine-learning/resources/glossary.md

 ---
-title: Machine learning glossary
+title: Machine learning glossary - ML.NET | Microsoft Docs
-description: A glossary of machine learning terms. ms.date: 05/31/2018
+description: A glossary of important machine learning terms that are useful as you build your custom models in ML.NET. ms.custom: seodec18 ms.manager: cgronlun ms.date: 05/31/2018
 ---
-# Machine learning glossary
+# Machine learning glossary of important terms

-The following list is a compilation of important machine learning terms that are useful as you build your custom models.
+The following list is a compilation of important machine learning terms that are useful as you build your custom models in ML.NET.

 ## Accuracy